- Studying Law at Yale

 - How many weeks of the summer should I spend with my host organization?

-Generally, summer fellows spend 8-10 weeks with their organizations.
+Summer fellows must spend at least 8-10 weeks with their organizations.
 On a few occasions, a half-time stipend has been awarded because a fellow split the summer between two fellowships.
-Student fellows are free to work more than 10 weeks.

 - What is the stipend amount?